Notion Pricing for Students: Free Plan & Student Discount

 For individual students, Business is almost never the right choice.
 The security and admin features are designed for organizations managing multiple users, not for someone building a personal knowledge base.
 The main reason a student might consider it is to get Notion AI included rather than paying for it separately on Plus.

 Notion AI is not included in the Free or Plus plans.
-It's sold as a separate add-on, reported at around $10 per user per month, which would bring the total cost of Plus plus AI to $18-20 per month.
+It costs roughly $10 per user per month as a separate add-on, which would bring the total cost of Plus plus AI to $18-20 per month.

 The AI features include text summarization, Q&A within your notes, autofill for databases, writing assistance, and Notion Agent for task automation.
 Meeting Notes AI is also available on Business and above.